Ratesh6/Terrafrom_Task_sports_highlights/README.md

 Sports analytics platforms can process and store video datasets for analysis.

-Coaches and teams can quickly access processed highlights for review.
+Coaches and teams can quickly access processed highlights for review....